Turkey Economic Outlook

 Average real GDP growth of 5.3% over the last decade.

-Turkey's fiscal deficit was generally narrow over the last decade, though the pandemic strained public finances.
+Turkey's fiscal deficit averaged 2.1% of GDP in the decade to 2023.
 Moreover, the deficit surged in 2023 due to fiscal largesse ahead of the May 2023 elections.
 Find out more on our dedicated page.

-Turkey's unemployment rate over the last decade was generally in double digits amid strong growth in the size of the labor force.
+The unemployment rate averaged 11.0% in the decade to 2024.
 The COVID-19 pandemic further impacted job markets.
 While the rate has fallen post pandemic, unemployment remains a concern, particularly among youth and in the face of persistent inflation and currency depreciation.
 For more information on Turkey's unemployment click here.

-Turkey's inflation over the last decade was turbulent, characterized by double-digit figures in many years as a result of loose monetary and fiscal policies, and huge currency depreciation.
+Inflation averaged 25.8% in the decade to 2024.
 In 2022 and 2023, Turkey faced one of the highest inflation rates globally, amid a weak currency and large fiscal handouts.
 Go to our Turkey inflation page for extra insight.

-Turkey's central bank policy rates over the last decade were marked by volatility.
+Turkey's monetary policy rate ended 2024 at 47.50%, up from 8.25% a decade earlier.
 Political influence on the central bank led to unorthodox monetary policies, including substantial rate cuts despite high inflation.
 In 2023, the central bank reverted to a more conventional stance, hiking rates from 9% to over 40% in a bid to dampen price pressures.
 See our Turkey monetary policy page for additional details.

 Turkey's exchange rate depreciated hugely against the U.S. dollar over the last decade, as a result of extremely high price pressures, periods of unorthodox monetary policy, and growing investor concerns over democracy and the rule of law.
 For more info on the lira, click here.